Using the Business Analyst web app you can create custom Infographic templates for analysis of your sites.

 Below, are the templates that are available to you.

 These are predefined templates that you may use as is, or as a starting point to modify and customize.
 For example, the Demographic Summary template is already populated with relevant content such as infographics on education, a chart on household income and more.
 You may simply add your custom logo and save it for use or edit the content to customize the template according to your needs.
+To open an Esri template for editing, move the pointer over it and click Open.

 If you need a template that includes side-by-side comparisons for all the trade areas in a multi-ring site, use the Multi-ring comparison.